sy2002/ai-playground/analog/README.md

 linear function, as it would not be able to model the complex behaviour of the CartPole.

-The next challenge is, that we are not having all input variables handy to solve the Linear Regression in one step.
+The next challenge is, that we are not having all input variables available to solve the Linear Regression in one step.
 Instead, Q-learning means stepwise learning.
-Therefore it is very useful, that [scikit-learn](https://scikit-learn.org)'s Linear Regression class/algorithm [SGDRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDRegressor.html) offers a `partial_fit` function that performs one epoch of stochastic gradient descent on our given sample at a time.
-In our code, this is implemented in the function `rl_set_Q_s_a`, which learns the next iteration of the `Value Function` for a given action `a` in the current state `s`: It calls the `partial_fit` function of
+Therefore it is very useful that [scikit-learn](https://scikit-learn.org)'s Linear Regression class/algorithm [SGDRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDRegressor.html) offers a `partial_fit` function that performs one epoch of stochastic gradient descent on our given sample at a time.
+In our code, this is implemented in the function `rl_set_Q_s_a`, which learns the next iteration of the `Value Function` for a given action `a` in the current state `s`: It calls the `partial_fit` function of SGDRegressor.
-SGDRegressor:

 ```
 def rl_set_Q_s_a(s, a, val):